aldenkeshap/LoganCyp.github.io/projects.md

 ## Other Projects

+### Raspberry Pi PS4
+This project uses a Raspberry Pi running RecalBox.
+It utilizes a custom PCB controller that uses buttons and the RecalBox backend.
+I then made a case exposing a ports and the SD card slot.
+The case was created in Fusion 360 and assembled with glue.
+It is powered by a 5v source and requires an HDMI or A/V screen.

 ### Dicom Viewer in Python
 This project uses Python and PyDicom to view medical grade images in a Matplotlib window, implemented features include a zoom in and out, a 3D view, and a quality GUI.